tpm-rs/governance/org-docs/CHARTER.md

 ## 2. Mission

-The TPM-RS GitHub Organization exists to organize and manage a set of related, Open-Source projects sponsored by the Trusted Computing Group (TCG) and created by TCG Promoter & Contributor Members
+The TPM-RS GitHub Organization exists to organize and manage a set of related, Open-Source repositories ("Repos") sponsored by the Trusted Computing Group (TCG) and created by TCG Promoter & Contributor Members

 The Mission of the TPM-RS GitHub Organization is to support the development of TPM-related firmware and tools primarily using the Rust language.
-This preference for the Rust langauge is based on its memory-safety properties, but our Mission does not preclude the use of other languages for any use the Steering Committee or project Maintainers may from time-to-time approve.
+This preference for the Rust langauge is based on its memory-safety properties, but our Mission does not preclude the use of other languages for any use the Steering Committee or Repo Maintainers may from time-to-time approve.

 ## 3. Roles.

 This Organization may include the following roles.
-Additional roles may be adopted and documented by individual Projects as described in Project Governance below.
+Additional roles may be adopted and documented by individual Repos as described in Repo Governance below.

 **1.1.
-Steering Committee Members** The Steering Committee Members are responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
+Steering Committee Members** The Steering Committee Members are responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Organization.

 **1.2.
 Maintainers**.
-Maintainers are responsible for organizing activities around developing, maintaining, and updating individual Projects.
-Maintainers are also responsible for determining consensus on Project actions, such as approving Pull Requests.
+Maintainers are responsible for organizing activities around developing, maintaining, and updating individual Repos.
+Maintainers are also responsible for determining consensus on Repo actions, such as approving Pull Requests.

 **1.3.
 Contributors**.
-Contributors are those that have made accepted contributions to the Organization or any Project.
+Contributors are those that have made accepted contributions to the Organization or any Repo.

 **1.4.
 Participants**.
-Participants in the Organization includes all Steering Committee Members, Maintainers, Contributors and any individiual who agrees to participate in the Organization's activities subject to the Organization and Project agreements as outlined in this charter.
+Participants in the Organization includes all Steering Committee Members, Maintainers, Contributors and any individiual who agrees to participate in the Organization's activities subject to the Organization and Repo agreements as outlined in this charter.

 ## 3. Steering Committee

 **3.1 Purpose**.
-The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
+The Steering Committee will be responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Organization.
 Sponsoring companies may influence the direction of the Organization through the Steering Committee as described below, but the Steering Committee is not limited to Sponsored individuals and entities.